-The whole movement in the City was ignited after Cass attended a City of Sanctuary meeting in Sheffield – where lots of ideas came from Craig and other Cities working towards having their cities being recognised as City of Sanctuary.
+The whole movement in the city was ignited after Cass attended a City of Sanctuary meeting in Sheffield – where lots of ideas came from Craig and other cities working towards having their cities being recognised as City of Sanctuary.

 The Group’s first public meeting was held on Thursday 23rd October 2008 at the Pierian Centre.
 Over 50 people attended.
-Craig Barnett, National Network Coordinator was the main speaker and he talked about the journey Sheffield had gone through until the time it attained the City of Sanctuary status.
+Craig Barnett, National Network Coordinator was the main speaker and he talked about the journey Sheffield had gone through until the time it attained City of Sanctuary status.

 On Tuesday 16th November, Bristol City Council voted to give their support to the City of Sanctuary movement in Bristol (the minutes of this meeting are attached below).
-In doing so, Council agreed to adopt the following statement:
+In doing so, the Council agreed to adopt the following statement:

 “This Council recognises the contribution of asylum seekers and refugees to the City of Bristol and is committed to welcoming and including them in our activities.
-The council also recognises that a comprehensive, co-ordinated and forward-looking approach is needed if City of Sanctuary, the welfare of people moving in to the city, and community cohesion between new and existing communities are to be supported effectively.
+The Council also recognises that a comprehensive, co-ordinated and forward-looking approach is needed if City of Sanctuary, the welfare of people moving in to the city, and community cohesion between new and existing communities are to be supported effectively.
 The Council endorses Bristol’s status as a City of Sanctuary and will work to implement the City of Sanctuary pledges through its Community Cohesion Strategy 2010-13.”

-In a public show of support, Bristol Refugee Rights along with our other supporters marched from Easton to Council House on College Green holding banners and placards. <!– A webcast of the Full Council meeting can be found here: http://www.bristol.public-i.tv/site/player/pl_compact.php?a=40963&t=&m=f….
+In a public show of support, Bristol Refugee Rights along with our other supporters marched from Easton to Council House on College Green holding banners and placards.
+A webcast of the Full Council meeting can be found here: https://www.bristol.public-i.tv/site/player/pl_compact.php?a=40963&t=&m=f….
 For the City of Sanctuary debate, click on index point 7b.
 BROKEN LINK –>

-Having already received pledges of support from over 100 local businesses, faith groups, charities and community initiatives, this is the last of the four criteria we need to meet in order for Bristol to become a recognised City of Sanctuary.
-This may not seem like much, but it is the first step in getting the Council to seriously consider the impact of their words and actions on a section of society which is often overlooked and under-represented.
+Having already received pledges of support from over 100 local businesses, faith groups, charities and community initiatives, this is the last of the four criteria we needed to meet in order for Bristol to become a recognised City of Sanctuary.
+This may not seem like much, but it was the first step in getting the Council to seriously consider the impact of their words and actions on a section of society which is often overlooked and under-represented.

 The group launched Bristol as a City of Sanctuary on Wednesday 22nd June 2011 at Council House on Bristol’s College Green.